Enjoy your summer vacation on the north shore of PEI, Canada!

 golf courses, trying your luck at

-lobster supper -- that quintissential
+lobster supper -- that quintissential pei summertime feast -- experiencing uplifting

-jazz or classical music resonating throughout one of the Island's most distinctive churches or the down home Maritime sounds of a
+jazz or classical music resonating throughout one of the Island's most distinctive churches, or the down-home Maritime sounds of a

-ceilidh shaking the rafters of a local community hall, there is plenty to captivate a spirit set free a thousand miles from home.
+ceilidh ("KAY-lee") shaking the rafters of a local Stanley Bridge community hall, there is plenty to captivate a spirit set free a thousand miles from home.
 There are a million things to do on this "million acre farm," so we know that you will not be left wanting.
-And before you leave, you will surely have found some insight into the "
+And before you leave, you will surely have found some insight into the "Island way of life."

 Seascape Chalet - tranquility in the heart of the PEI north shore

 Fortunately, Seascape Chalet's ideal location allows guests to be as near to or as far from the action as you would like, so you really do have the best of all worlds.
 Located in the north shore fishing village of Stanley Bridge less than 5 minutes from PEI National Park beaches and all the attractions of Cavendish, Seascape Chalet allows guests to be in the thick of the action at a moment's notice.
 But the tranquil setting on a private peninsula jutting into picturesque New London Bay also provides you with the opportunity to beachcomb the peaceful shore, paddle a kayak up the Hope or Stanley Rivers or out to the dunes alongside the fishing boats embarking on their daily journey, or simply lay back and relax on the sundeck and against this scenic backdrop let all your cares drift away.
-Do all or nothing -- after all, there's always next year...
+Do it all or nothing -- after all, there's always next year...

 Planning your Prince Edward Island vacation

-Below we have provided an overview of some of the possibilities for a vacation on the north shore of PEI, focussing on the many activities within a 15 minute drive of Seascape Chalet that complement a romantic retreat, family vacation, or golf escape.
-But the possibilities are endless, so visit
+Below we have provided an overview of some of the possibilities for a vacation on the north shore of PEI, focusing on the many activities within a 15 minute drive of Seascape Chalet that complement a romantic retreat, family vacation, or golf escape.
+But the possibilities are endless, so visit the

 In the meantime, below is a non-exhaustive list of some of the possibilities for recreation and fun in the Cavendish region of the north shore.
 Enjoy!